Product

 Descript

-Descript pioneered the "edit video by editing text" paradigm.
+Descript pioneered the "edit video by editing text" approach.
 Delete a word from the transcript and it disappears from the video.
 They have impressive AI features: filler word removal, voice cloning, noise cleanup, background removal.
 For podcast and YouTube workflows, it is genuinely great.

 Where Descript is stronger: Video editing.
 Descript is an editor.
 FrameQuery is not.
 If you need to produce and edit content, Descript does things we do not even attempt.
 Their transcript-based editing is a different product category entirely.

-Where FrameQuery differs: Descript does not support cinema camera formats (no R3D, no BRAW, MP4 export only) and is not designed for managing large video libraries.
+Where FrameQuery differs: Descript does not support cinema camera formats (no R3D, no ARRIRAW, no BRAW, MP4 export only) and is not designed for managing large video libraries.
 It is a creation tool for content creators.
 FrameQuery is a search and discovery tool for people who already have footage and need to find things inside it.

 Kyno